 You certainly waste a lot of space telling the world your board is supposed to act like mature adults in your "Board Covenant of Right Relations".
 I can see having it if other congregations had messages saying "Our board gets together once a month to bicker, backbite, arm wrestle, tell dirty jokes, smoke cheap cigars and drink sour mash whiskey".
 None do.
 It looks like a waste of space to me.

-Even worse, if you had eight column inches telling people what to do if rabid weasels invade the sanctuary during services, a wild-eyed, chittering furry horde as thick as lemmings but out for blood, a casual reader might assume you had had problems with them in the past.
+Even worse, if you had poster on the back of every pew telling people what to do if rabid weasels invade the sanctuary during services, a wild-eyed, chittering furry horde as thick as lemmings but out for blood, a casual reader might assume you had had problems with them in the past.
 By the same token, since you go to great lengths to reassure the world that your board now listens carefully and puts personal issues aside, the casual reader might assume that your previous board meetings were real doozies.
 Did anyone threaten to hold their breath until they turned blue?

 [This is one of my Miscellaneous Essays.
 There are more; you may enjoy another section of my web site, too:]